moves-rwth/kipro2/README.md

 They terminate in a few seconds.
 Or attach something like `--timeout 60` for a timeout of 60 seconds.

-A new directory `benchmarks/stats_TIMESTAMP/` will be created automatically and results (using `--stats-path`) wil be written into it for each benchmark.
+A new directory `benchmarks/stats_TIMESTAMP/` will be created automatically and results (using `--stats-path`) will be written into it for each benchmark.
 For each set, there will be two subdirectories, `one_loop_examples` and `cav21`.

 **Viewing benchmark results:**